mwgribben/abc-of-chairmanship/9_committees.markdown

 If it seems to member of a working party that they are not likely to accomplish satisfactorily the business referred to them, the sittings of the working party may be suspended by the following motions: ‘*That the working party report progress.*’

-If this motion is carried, the business is discontinued, and the chairman reports to the appointing body the result of the work to date.
-The chairman may then ask permission from the parent body for the working party to sit again.
+If this motion is carried, the business is discontinued, and the chair reports to the appointing body the result of the work to date.
+The chair may then ask permission from the parent body for the working party to sit again.
 If this is given, the working party resumes its meetings.

 ### Dissolving working parties

-There is another motion which, if accepted, virtually dissolves the working party: ‘That the chairman leave the chair.’
+There is another motion which, if accepted, virtually dissolves the working party: ‘That the chair leave the chair.’

 If this is carried, it means that the working party cannot sit again until it has received instructions from the parent body.